Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

-Clinical and abnormal behaviour, cognition and information processing, developmental psychology, entrepreneurship and innovation, human resource management, international business, leadership and management, marketing, neuroscience, perceptual processes and learning theory, politics and international relations, research methodology, social psychology and personality, statistics, tourism and event management.
+Clinical psychology and psychological disorders, cognition and information processing, developmental psychology, entrepreneurship and innovation, human resource management, international business, leadership and management, marketing, neuroscience, perceptual processes and learning theory, politics and international relations, research methodology, social psychology and personality, statistics, tourism and event management.

 Note: Many courses are available online.
-Not all majors in the Bachelor of Business are available on both campuses and are subject to change.
+Not all majors in the Bachelor of Business are available on both campuses.

 Career opportunities

-Market research analyst, human resources manager, careers counsellor, brand manager, recruitment consultant, organisational development manager, training and development manager, practising psychologist (with further years of study), case worker, mediator.
+Market research analyst, human resources manager, careers counsellor, brand manager, recruitment consultant, organisational development manager, training and development manager, case worker, mediator.

 Professional recognition

-Note: After completion of an APAC-accredited undergraduate degree, a further minimum of three years education and training in psychology is required to register as a psychologist in Australia.
+Upon completion of an APAC accredited undergraduate degree, a further minimum of three years education and training in psychology is required to register as a psychologist in Australia.

 Practical experience